 The video below provides a quick overview of SMART goal setting and several examples you can take inspiration from.

 This might not be an active challenge that you can complete in a week, but it can certainly be a challenge for many.
 Going from your present self to your ideal self won’t happen overnight–and some of the progress may be very slow.

 To advance your self-growth, you have to be motivated and willing to work.
-However, once the process has begun, you will see immeasurable results.
+However, once you start challenging yourself, you will see immeasurable results.

 You will find a renewed sense of purpose in your life after learning new things.
 You will start to recognize that your long-term goals are within reach, and you will recognize how to use your full potential to benefit your life and your future.